 Every small business is unique and will require different things.
 According to the Small Business Association, small companies with revenues less than $5 million should allocate 7-8% of their incomes to marketing.
 They recommend that this marketing budget should be split between brand growth costs such as your website, blogs, sales collateral, and the charges of promoting your business-like campaigns, advertising, and events.

 Your marketing strategy informs your marketing budget.
 This means developing a small business marketing budget is a significant step.
 We break down essential components in creating a marketing budget that will benefit your small business.

 Here are five steps to establish a marketing budget for your small business:

-Firstly, before you can get started on developing a marketing budget, your company has to have a full understanding of its goals and what you hope to accomplish through marketing.
-With such a broad scope of business potential, this can mean many things such as:
+First, before you can get started on developing a marketing budget, your company must have a full understanding of its goals and what you hope to accomplish through marketing.
+With such a broad scope of your business’s potential, this can translate to many things, such as:

-- What are your business aims for the quarter?
+What is your business’s aim for the quarter?

 2. Identify your customers

 It’s crucial to know who your customers are.
 Once you have a set goal, your business needs to identify who your audience is, so you can determine HOW to market to them.
 Some questions that you should be asking include:

 Which brands does your target audience engage with regularly?

 You can research your industry online.
 Here are some current social media statistics to show where specific demographics are active: